 What Recipients Receive

-A framed certificate, lapel pin, and honor cord will be presented to the recipient(s) at NEXT (formerly APTA Annual Conference) and an official announcement will appear in an association publication.
+A framed certificate, lapel pin, and honor cord will be presented to the recipient(s) at the NEXT Conference and Exposition and an official announcement will appear in an association publication.
 Recipients may also use the FAPTA designation after their names.

 Submit a Nomination